tc39/proposal-first-class-protocols/README.md

 }
 ```

-## Details

-See the tests in https://github.com/disnet/sweet-interfaces/tree/master/test for
-specific details about the proposal.

 ## Open questions or issues

 1. Should protocols inherit from Object.prototype?
 1. Should protocols be immutable prototype exotic objects?
 Frozen?
 Sealed?